pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 # Processes

 [Processes](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Processes-1) are functions describing sequences of events and running as asynchronous Julia tasks.
-They can wait or delay and are suspended and reactivated by Julia's scheduler according to background events or resources available.
+They can wait or delay and are suspended and reactivated by Julia's scheduler according to background events or availability of resources.
 They keep their own data.

 ## Syntax